-- 3.9.1 Enhance partnerships with the Edmonds School District and City of Edmonds to maximize public use of recreation facilities on school sites, especially athletic fields and gymnasiums, and to encourage provision of community education programming at schools. - 3.9.2 Coordinate with neighboring jurisdictions and Snohomish County to provide a connected trail network that provide continuous walking and biking access between regional parks and other key destinations. - 3.9.3 Coordinate with public, private and non-profit providers, such as organized sports leagues, to plan for projects to expand specialized facilities. - 3.9.4 Explore partnership opportunities with Verdant Health Commission, local hospitals and businesses to develop, fund and promote park and recreation activities, programs and amenities. - 3.9.5 Explore partnership opportunities with the Snohomish Sports Commission to attract sporting events and tournaments.
+ACTIO ACTIONS 3.8.1 Enhance partnerships with the Edmonds School District and City of Edmonds to maximize public use of recreation facilities on school sites, especially athletic fields and gymnasiums, and to encourage provision of community education programming at schools.
+3.8.2 Coordinate with neighboring jurisdictions and Snohomish County to provide a connected trail network that provide continuous walking and biking access between regional parks and other key destinations.
+3.8.3 Coordinate with public, private and non-profit providers, such as organized sports leagues, to plan for projects to expand specialized facilities.
+3.8.4 Explore partnership opportunities with Verdant Health Commission, local hospitals and businesses to develop, fund and promote park and recreation activities, programs and amenities.
+3.8.5 Explore partnership opportunities with the Snohomish Sports Commission to attract sporting events and tournaments.

-10. FUNDING
+9. FUNDING

-10.1 Use traditional and new funding sources to adequately and cost-effectively maintain and enhance the quality of Lynnwood's park and recreation system.
+9.1 Use traditional and new funding sources to adequately and cost-effectively maintain and enhance the quality of Lynnwood's park and recreation system.

-- 3.10.1 Maintain general fund support of parks, recreation programs and maintenance. - 3.10.2 Conduct 6-year Park Impact Fee Rate Study which adequately addresses Capital Project Plan needs. - 3.10.3 Partner with the Lynnwood Parks and Recreation Foundation to explore private funding to support the needs of parks and programs. - 3.10.4 Consider the potential benefits of voter-approved initiatives, such as bonds and levies, to fund and manage certain park and recreation program areas. - 3.10.5 Utilize strategic capital investments in parks, trails, open spaces, recreation and art to encourage and support economic development and revitalization. - 3.10.6 Pursue alternative funding options and dedicated revenues, including a levy lid lift, for the acquisition and development of parks and facilities, such as through private donation, sponsorships, partnerships, state and federal grant sources, among others. - 3.10.7 Update admission fees, rental fees, and discounts on a periodic basis to reflect market rates.
+ACTIO ACTIONS 3.9.1 Maintain general fund support of parks, recreation programs and maintenance.
+3.9.2 Conduct a park impact fee study for the City and its MUGA to help finance park and trail capital needs related to population growth.
+3.9.3 Consider the potential benefits of voter-approved initiatives, such as bonds and levies, to fund and manage certain park and recreation program areas.
+3.9.4 Utilize strategic capital investments in parks, trails, open spaces, recreation and art to encourage and support economic development and revitalization.
+3.9.5 Pursue alternative funding options and dedicated revenues, including a levy lid lift, for the acquisition and development of parks and facilities, such as through private donation, sponsorships, partnerships, state and federal grant sources, among others.
+3.9.6 Update admission fees, rental fees, and discounts on a periodic basis to reflect market rates.

-Strategic O PREPARE FOR THE FUTURE
+Strategic 04 PREPARE FOR THE direction 04 FUTURE